isomerpages/imh-ac/_training/Past Trainings/National Service Talk by Dr Adrian Loh.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/national_service_talk.jpg">
 </div>
-<h4>Introducing Dr Adrian Loh:</h4>
-<p>Dr Adrian Loh is a Child and Adolescent Psychiatrist at Promises Healthcare,
+<p><strong>Dr Adrian Loh</strong> is a Child and Adolescent Psychiatrist at
-where he works closely with Psychologists, Therapists and Coaches to provide holistic care to young people and young adults.
+Promises Healthcare, where he works closely with Psychologists, Therapists and Coaches to provide holistic care to young people and young adults.
 Prior to his current role, he was Head of the Singapore Armed Forces' Psychological Care Centre, where he provided clinical care to SAF servicemen and gave specialist opinion concerning MINDEF's mental health-related policies.
 He continues to be a Visiting Consultant at the Child Guidance Clinic and has been serving as the current Chairperson for the College of Psychiatrists' Section of Child and Adolescent Psychiatry.</p>
+<p></p>
 <p></p>
 <h4></h4>
 <p></p>